disha-prashar/cs4442_project/README.md

 4. Use train_zephyr.py to fine-tune the downloaded Zephyr model on the training dataset.
 5. Test the model's accuracy using test_trained_model.py.

+**Please note: all of the fine-tuning was done on a computer at Middlesex College with powerful computational resources.
+Some of the code in this directory may not run on your local device.**

 ### Directories/Files and Their Contents
 analysis_results: files in this directory were used to perform analysis for the results section and the outputs are available here.